Building 429: History

-Work with Word Records
+Throughout the year 2000, Building 429 held a relentless touring schedule, with over 100 shows played and 3,000 copies of their first (self-titled) CD sold.

+In the summer of 2002, Building 429 released the EP Preflight, featuring three rough-mixed recordings from their forthcoming second independent release and four acoustic demos.

-In 2003, Building 429 continued to tour in and around North Carolina promoting their music and independent album.
-When Saul Johnson left the band mid-year, Michael Anderson was hired as drummer.
-Anderson had formerly played for Remember Jonah, a North Carolina-based Christian rock band that had played with Building 429 earlier in the year.
+In 2003, Building 429 continued to tour in and around North Carolina.
 During the summer, Building 429 joined rock worship band Sonicflood on tour.
 This experience would garner the band national exposure, leading to a record deal with Warner Music Group label Word Records.
 Studio work immediately began on the band's major-label debut album.

 "Glory Defined", Building 429's first nationally serviced radio single, rose to No. 1 on eight combined Christian AC and CHR charts in early 2004, remaining No. 1 on Christian Radio Weekly's (CRW) AC chart for ten consecutive weeks and claiming the spot faster than any single in the history of the publication.
 The song was the title track from the Glory Defined EP, released April 6, 2004.
-The EP featured three full-mix tracks (the title track, "Free", as well as "Show Me Love") and two "unplugged" songs, "The Space in Between Us" and "All You Ask of Me".
-A second, AC mix version of "Glory Defined" was also on the EP.
 On July 27, 2004, Building 429's national debut, Space in Between, was released.
-Produced by Jim Cooper, the album gave three more radio hits, including "Above It All", "The Space in Between Us" and "No One Else Knows".
-The release of the album was followed by major touring with artists such as Jeremy Camp, Tree63, and Sonicflood.
+Produced by Jim Cooper, the album gave three more radio hits: "Above It All", "The Space in Between Us" and "No One Else Knows".
+The release of the album was followed by tours with artists such as Jeremy Camp, Tree63, and Sonicflood.

 Building 429 received four Dove Award nominations and was honored as New Artist of the Year by the Gospel Music Association in 2005.
 Touring also continued alongside artists Todd Agnew, BarlowGirl, Casting Crowns and Paul Colman.
 An expanded edition of Space in Between was released in August 2005, which included the full original album plus two tracks from the Glory Defined EP ("All You Ask of Me" and "Free"), the AC mix of "Glory Defined", a radio mix of "No One Else Knows" and a cover of Chris Tomlin's "Famous One".
-Early in 2005, Jesse Garcia (formerly of Afterglo) was asked to fill in for guitarist Paul Bowden after Bowden suffered an elbow injury during an autograph session.
-When Bowden returned, the band decided to keep Garcia on as a third guitarist and keyboardist, allowing lead vocalist Jason Roy to concentrate more on singing during concerts.
-By the fall of 2005, the band was back in the studio to record their second album, Rise.